 – show panels only inside appropriate issue types according to the description

 To add custom features (for example, automatic translation of a workflow from english to your language) to your workflow transitions, implement such elements as properties.
 JIRA offers a great many of properties, so they are easily added by clicking at the Properties menu of a transition.
 What is peculiar about properties is that they can’t be edited, so in order to alter something in it, you’ll need to first detele it and set it anew, upgraded in the way you need.

 Workflow properties can also be used to introduce restrictions on transitions or steps.
 Yet this kind of properties are not safe to use, so they are recommended to use only at your own risk.
-You can find the available restriction properties here.
+You can find the available restriction properties at Atlassian web site.

 As a transition is completed, you need to perform certain actions to update the workflow.
 Instead of doing it manually, it’s better to implement post function that can: